 If you accept a job offer you will be required to attend the Connecticut Police Academy in Meriden, Monday through Friday, for 22 weeks, where you will experience a rigorous routine consisting of both classroom subjects and skill training.
 You’ll be able to return to your home on weekends.
 There will be a one-year probationary period following graduation from the academy.

-Salary and Opportunities in the Hartford Police Department
+Opportunities in the Hartford Police Department

 Once the probationary year is over you will have the opportunity to pursue working in various departments/units, such as the detective bureau or Hartford’s popular mounted police unit.
 One of the mounted officers said that they are more approachable by community members because “everybody likes horses.”
 In addition, things can be seen from horseback that are easily missed from a patrol car.